keenhenry/keenhenry.github.io/_posts/2026-05-08-python-raise-vs-raise-e.md

 raise exc
 ```

-This suppresses the original context, hiding the 'cause' exception from the user.
+This suppresses the original context, hiding the "cause" exception from the user.
 This is useful
 when you want to hide the underlying implementation details.